AnshuOishik/RGCOK/README.txt

 							https://github.com/AnshuOishik/RGCOK
 								Copyright (C) 2023
 *****************************************************************************************************************************
-Information
+Informations
 1. Code is written in Notepad++ editor
-2. Implemented using java
+2. Implemented using Java
 3. Run on Linux operating system
 4. The executable "bsc" should be put in the same directory of main class file
 5. Set "bsc" mode "chmod 0777"